-After the stay in Barcelona, Ignacio Diaz Olano requested aid at Vitoria City Council to continue his education in a European city, the aid is dismissed.
-Hitherto unknown, for lack of reliable documentation, the activities of the painter in the early eighties of the nineteenth century.
+After the stay in Barcelona, Ignacio Diaz Olano requested aid from his hometown of the Vitoria City Council to continue his education in a European city, the aid was refused.
+Around 1875 Heraclio Fournier commissioned the painter Ignacio Diaz Olano to design some playing cards.
+For lack of reliable documentation, the activities of the painter in the early eighteen eighty's are unknown.

-In August 1884 Ignacio Diaz Olano participates in the Art and Industrial Exhibition of Vitoria, which he sends a batch of seven works, two religious paintings allude to San Francisco (one copy of Viladomat, painted in Barcelona in 1880), a portrait of elderly Two young Italian genre scenes, a painting of still life (a large blue vase) and a sketch of the roof of the Vitoria Theatre building that burned in August 1914.
+In 1884 Ignacio Diaz Olano participates in the Art and Industrial Exhibition of Vitoria, he sent a batch of seven artworks, two religious paintings allude to San Francisco, one a copy of Viladomat, painted in Barcelona in 1880, a portrait of elderly Two young Italian genre scenes, a painting of still life and a sketch of the roof of the Vitoria Theatre building that burned in August 1914.

-In October 1884 he opened a studio at no. 9 Florida Street, for art education until March 1894, then he went, first to Barcelona and then to Rome.
-In the Eternal City he resided from May 1894 until March 1896. returning to his hometown after new stay of one month in Barcelona.
+In 1884 he opened an art studio for art education until March 1894, then he went, first to Barcelona and then to Rome where he lived for two years and returned to his hometown after a new stay of one month in Barcelona.

 Because of its special relevance in Alava painting, a room is dedicated to the artist Ignacio Díaz Olano, at the Museo de Bellas Artes de Álava. who cultivated all kinds of genres with a preference for traditional Costumbrista themes.

 He Traveled To Italy.

 Artist Biography compiled by Albert L. Mansour at The World's Artist.